LirookIAC/template/README.md

    - `BACKEND_STORAGE_CONTAINER_NAME`: The name of the container within the Azure Storage account used for Terraform state files.

 3. **Terraform backend file**: Ensure that you have a `backend.tfvars` file in `src/terraform` directory.
 Ensure below two values are set.
 This will ensure that backend file is named as per application and environment.
 Example file :
-   - ApplicationName = "LirookIAC".
+   - ApplicationName = "LirookIAC"
-   - EnvironmentName = "dev".
+   - EnvironmentName = "dev"
    - So the resulting backend file will be : `LirookIAC-dev.tfplan`

 5.  **Versions file **: Ensure that your `src/teraform/versions.tf` has required versions and providers set up.